Can a Non-U.S. Citizen File a Personal Injury Lawsuit in Ohio? | KNR

 • Internal organ injuries

-• Sprains
+• Sprains and soft tissue injuries

-• Paralysis
+• Paralysis and permanent disability

 Aside from work-related injuries, undocumented immigrants have the right to file a claim against any party who causes harm due to negligence.
-This applies to common personal injury claims against negligent parties involved in car accidents, product liability, premises liability, and more.
+This includes:

 What to Do After an Accident as a Non-US Citizen

-• Report the incident: whether you’re hurt at work or somewhere else, you should report your accident.
+• Report the incident – Whether you’re hurt at work or somewhere else, you should report your accident.
 Notify authorities, the property owner, or your supervisor.

 You might feel like a personal injury claim will threaten your residency in Ohio but remember: your immigration status should not affect your right to a personal injury claim.
 You won’t be deported if you file a personal injury claim.

-The Defendant May Remove Your Case to Federal Court
+Cases May Move to the Federal Court

 You and your lawyer may look at all the facts and decide it’s better for you to file in state court.
-You would file the suit in Ohio if your injury occurred within the state or if that is where the business or individual who wronged you resides.
+However, the defendant may attempt to transfer your case to federal court to gain a strategic advantage.

 FREE Consultations for Undocumented Immigrant Personal Injuries

 Anyone hurt due to someone else’s negligence deserves to be made whole.
 If you’re a foreign national who has been injured in the United States, you should seek immediate professional assistance when hiring a personal injury lawyer — even if you are undocumented, you still have legal rights.
-Your immigration status does not bar you from filing suit.
-For more information, call Kisling, Nestico & Redick today at 1-800-HURT-NOW or contact us online.